 Great news for international investors with approved EB-5 applications: Since February 22, 2016, EB-5 investors with approved I-526 petitions – and their employment immigration attorneys – are now able to obtain information directly from the new EB-5 Investor Assistance Desk at the National Visa Center (NVC) in Portsmouth, New Hampshire.
 After U.S. Citizenship and Immigration Services (USCIS) approves your EB-5 visa petition, USCIS sends the petition to the NVC for immigrant visa pre-processing.

 Your questions and inquiries will be fielded by a team of professionals at the NVC who are specially-trained in EB-5 investor petitions and the complications that typically arise.
 Investors or their attorneys with questions regarding derivative applicants – the investor’s spouse and/or unmarried children under age 21 children – will be required to attach documents that prove the derivative’s relationship to the primary visa applicant.

-Let an experienced Las Vegas immigration attorney with MC @ FC Law help you compile the necessary documents and review the application package prior to submission.
+Let an experienced Las Vegas immigration attorney with MC Law Group help you compile the necessary documents and review the application package prior to submission.
 The new EB-5 email desk has been designed to respond exclusively to case-specific status inquiries and to answer questions regarding EB-5 visa processing.
 Inquiries must be precisely formatted and include the applicant’s full name, case number, date of birth, and other required information.

 EB-5 investors are now able to turn to the new EB-5 Investor Assistance Desk for much needed assistance with these issues.
-Investors may contact an experienced Las Vegas immigration attorney at MC @ FC Law for assistance with the NVC process or any aspect of the EB-5 investor visa program.
+Investors may contact an experienced Las Vegas immigration attorney at MC Law Group for assistance with the NVC process or any aspect of the EB-5 investor visa program.
 For the EB-5 help you need, call us promptly – from anywhere in the world – at (702) 258-1093.